TRH is an important hormone produced by your brain which regulates thyroid function in your body.

 What if your body is able to produce some TRH but only at about 80 or 90% of normal?

 What impact would this have on your body?

 To start, it would result in a decreased amount of TSH production (lower than normal levels).

-This lower than normal TSH would then be manifested by a decrease in circulating thyroid hormones.
+This lower-than-normal TSH would then be manifested by a decrease in circulating thyroid hormones.

-We know that there are certain factors which influence TRH regulation (more on that below), but these are not well studied and it's not even well understood how to treat them, even if we know they exist.
+We know that there are certain factors that influence TRH regulation (more on that below), but these are not well studied and it’s not even well understood how to treat them, even if we know they exist.

-But, they are incredibly important, especially for those who suffer from thyroid related problems, because they may impact thyroid function in a negative way.
+But, they are incredibly important, especially for those who suffer from thyroid-related problems, because they may impact thyroid function in a negative way.

 TRH Dysregulation and Symptoms Associated with it